Daniel-Haas-B/FYS4411-Template/README.md

 Here you can find suggestions that can seem rigid in the code structure.
 Feel free to not follow those.

 For example, the way we use just-in-time compilation and some function closures is just a suggestion to ensure the purity of some functions, but there might be other ways.
-Take a look at https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html Another example: maybe you do not want to have to pass the wavefunction object to the Hamiltonian class.
-Feel free to change those types of things if you don't like the global structure.
+Take a look at [this other material](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html).
+Another example where you might want to change things: maybe you do not want to have to pass the wavefunction object to the Hamiltonian class.
+Feel free to change those details if you don't like the global structure.

 ### Requirements